Groups & Factions

 • Members involved in the Democratic & Socialist Network project, pushing for member democracy and a socialist politics in Your Party.

-• The DSN is itself, with other organisations, part of the Socialist Unity Platform in Your Party, which is pushing for a common platform of six demands around party democracy.
+• The DSN is itself, with other organisations, part of the Socialist Unity Platform, which pushed for six demands around party democracy at founding conference and afterwards.

 Other Key Facts